If you are considering the orchiectomy of your cat, you should have in mind the positive impact it will have on your pet.

 Don’t worry about your buddy.

-All these symptoms are normal after such surgery, and the cat will handle it well.
+After such surgery, all these symptoms are expected, and the cat will handle them well.

 One of the most common side effects after castration of your cat is the possibility of gaining weight.

-It happens because unspayed cats typically have a strong mating desire, that allows them to expend lots of energy looking for a partner for reproduction.
+It happens because unspayed cats typically have a strong mating desire, allowing them to expend lots of energy looking for a partner for reproduction.